 Steven Covey keeps being my ultimate guide!

 To every individual who’s planning to start out as a content creator, what would you like to advise them?

 As long as you love creating content, people will love your content.
 As soon as you do it for money or fame, find another hobby.

 Marty de Jonge

-Few maintains consistency, few remains unique, fewer are the one who does both right and earned a spot in Tealfeed Spotlight.
+Few maintain consistency, few remain unique, and fewer are the ones who do both of these right, and earn a spot in Tealfeed Spotlight.